-These studies demonstrate that a novel oligosaccharide polymer therapy from nature can disrupt mucin hydrogel networks in sputum and represent a novel and highly safe mechanistic approach in the treatment of chronic lung disease.
+These studies demonstrate that a novel oligosaccharide polymer therapy38 from nature can disrupt mucin hydrogel networks in sputum and represent a novel and highly safe mechanistic approach in the treatment of chronic lung disease.
 The initial MD modeling and FTIR results in this study predicted the ability of a 12-mer G-block structure (based on OligoG CF-5/20) to exhibit mucin-binding and demonstrated how this binding might result in a reduction in the potential sites of interaction with both mucin chains and molecules.
 The subsequent in vitro studies (using AFM and SEM) went on to demonstrate that this binding did induce physical disruption of the glycoprotein-enriched, mucin polymer network.
-This finding was potentially clinically important, as workers have previously demonstrated that "branching" of CF mucin (associated with increased glycosylation) impairs drug diffusion in vitro.

-SEM previously has been used to investigate the effects of nanoparticle systems on mucin aggregation.
-Moreover, these changes reflect recent ex vivo studies, which demonstrated similar charge alterations in mucins when PGM was treated with the heteropolysaccharide pectin.
-While the structural changes observed here (in porosity and branching) are significant, the ionic charge distribution of the mucin polymer network is also a key determinant of penetration both in vitro and in vivo.
-The ability of OligoG CF-5/20 to modify the anionic surface-charge of the mucin was also important and may explain the previously reported increase in mobility of nanoparticle diffusion observed in low molecular weight alginate-treated mucus.
-As the spatial arrangement of charge and structural assembly within the mucin network is pivotally important in determining the transport of materials in vivo, these changes indicated that OligoG CF-5/20 may exhibit clinically significant effects in modifying the mucus barrier in the lungs in vivo.
+This finding was potentially clinically important, as workers have previously demonstrated that "branching" of CF mucin (associated with increased glycosylation) impairs drug diffusion in vitro.29 significant, the ionic charge distribution of the mucin polymer network is also a key determinant of penetration both in vitro and in vivo.40 The ability of OligoG CF-5/20 to modify the anionic surface-charge of the mucin was also important and may explain the previously reported increase in mobility of nanoparticle diffusion observed in low molecular weight alginate-treated mucus.15 As the spatial arrangement of charge and structural assembly within the mucin network is pivotally important in determining the transport of materials in vivo, these changes indicated that OligoG CF-5/20 may exhibit clinically significant effects in modifying the mucus barrier in the lungs in vivo.